swfiua/blume/doc/guide.rst

 You can do much of what I am trying to do with a *Jupyter notebook* and some *ipython widgets*.

+I would really like to have dynamic key bindings that adapt to usage, but that will have to wait for the `blume.magic.Roundabout` to actually be magic.

 Cosmology
 =========